-All type of plain rice are gluten-free including long-grained, white, basmati, wild, and brown rice.
+All type of plain rice is gluten-free including long-grained, white, basmati, wild, and brown rice.
 However, vinegar based and most flavored sushi rice comprise of gluten ingredients.

-Soybean and soy products are naturally gluten-free and are the good source for calcium, iron, and protein.
+Soybean and soy products are naturally gluten-free and are a good source for calcium, iron, and protein.

-In all forms, corn is gluten-free such as starch, corn flour, cornmeal, etc. Just take care for the ingredients added with this whole grain corn.
+In all forms, corn is gluten-free such as starch, corn flour, cornmeal, etc. Just take care of the ingredients added with this whole grain corn.

 - Milk and Dairy Products